- Location: Idaho

 After settling on a buyer, be sure to remove the car’s license plates before signing over the title.
 License plates in Idaho remain with the owner; no surrendering involved.
 You can, if you so choose, transfer the removed license plates to another vehicle owned by you.

 Don’t forget to file a Release of Liability Statement with the state.
-You have five days to file after the vehicle’s sale date.

 Learn more about selling your car by visiting our Title Transfers page.